ShivanS93/100-days-of-code/r1-log.md

 ### R1D55

 Continuing writing my post on my first data project.
 Getting a lot more comfortable with pandas and matplotlib.
 Working through some of numpy in "Python for Data Analysis".
 Day 10 of Data

+### R1D56

+Working on blog.
+Playing around with raspberrypi3.
+Dat 11 of Data